yapsoonyi/yapsoonyi/README.md

 #### 🌱 I’m currently learning

-🙇🏻‍♀️ The fundamental concepts of data analytics, data science and, machine learning
+🙇🏻‍♀️ The fundamental concepts of data analytics, data engineering and cloud solution

 🔧 More advanced uses of Microsoft Excel, SQL, Python, Tableau and Microsoft Power BI